dissys2017/lb/README.md

 # lb
-Using nginx as load balancer.\n
+Using nginx as load balancer.

 Use 'start nginx' command to start nginx.